 Oh, yeah.
 What better profession?
 We feed people.
 We nuture them.
 We provide a real service.
 We're the salt of the earth.
 We may be the backstairs help but we do something useful, and, once in a while, transcendent and inspiring.

 Who is this taking down Sandra Lee and talking about God's work?
-Why, none other than Anthony Bourdain:
+Why,

-Speaking of God's work, this blogger compares Sandra Lee slapdash approach to cooking with Rick Warren, the author of The Purpose Driven Life2.
-This is a great analysis:
+this blogger compares Sandra Lee slapdash approach to cooking with Rick Warren, the author of The Purpose Driven Life

 Her idea of cooking is opening a can of something processed, dumping it into a fancy dish with some “creative flourish” on top that her guests will mistake for culinary innovation.
 Her métier is the “tablescape” where she shows you a darling, just darling, way to decorate the table.
 Then she goes to put on a fancy and thematically appropriate dress and she has her picture taken.
 Just like a tall nine year-old.